iKelvvv/MS5/README.md

 - As a superuser, the admin will have access to the product management and blog management links.
 ![navbar_superuser](documentation_assets/images/navbar_superuser.png)

-- The footer is placed at the bottom of each page with social media icons, a form to subsribe to the newsletter, a link to unsubscribe to the newsletter and useful business related links.
+- The footer is placed at the bottom of each page with social media icons, a form to subscribe to the newsletter, a link to unsubscribe to the newsletter and useful business-related links.
 All links in the footer open the links in a new tab.
 - The business logo is also placed at the top of all pages.
 Clicking on it will also direct the user to the home page.

 ### Sign Up Page